The Paranda Network

 Elif Shafak

-Stories by 18 writers from the Write Afghanistan project are published in My Pen Is the Wing of a Bird: New Fiction by Afghan Women (MacLehose Press).
+Stories by 18 writers from the Paranda Network project were published in My Pen Is the Wing of a Bird: New Fiction by Afghan Women (MacLehose Press, 2022).

-My Pen Is the Wing of a Bird is a landmark collection: the first anthology of short fiction by Afghan women.
+My Pen Is the Wing of a Bird is a landmark collection: the first anthology of short fiction by Afghan women in translation.
 These writers tell stories that are both unique and universal – stories of family, work, childhood, friendship, war, gender identity and cultural traditions; with an Introduction by Lyse Doucet.

 “This book is a precious collection of work, the first and maybe last of its kind.
 My Pen Is the Wing of a Bird is a huge accomplishment”